 Back row: Abbey Stevens, Cristina Lau, Jaqueline Ibarra, Ally Roberts, Amy McNutt, Emma Kenyon and Korie Pries.
 Front Row: Bryan Nycz, Savannah Ames, Anna Lettau-Fresquez, Mari Jewells, and Hannah Pfrommer.
 Not pictured: Nathan Dee, Marta Dow, and Lily Webster.

-The BCH Ambassadors award Human Health Care Scholarships to outstanding students with financial need in the community who are pursuing or furthering a career in a health care related field.
-Early each year, applications are available online and from the Volunteer Services office at Boulder Community Hospital.
+The BCH Ambassadors award Human Health Care Scholarships to outstanding students who are pursuing or furthering a career in a health care related field.
+Early each year, applications are available online and from the Volunteer Services office at Boulder Community Health.
 Scholarships are awarded in April.

 Those eligible must be accepted or enrolled in an accredited Colorado institution of higher education (see http://highered.colorado.gov/Data/InstSelect.aspx) and include: High School Seniors in the Boulder Valley School District, Former BCH Ambassador Scholarship Recipients, BCH Employees, Graduating High School Seniors who are children of BCH Employees, and BCH Volunteers.
 Scholarship funds are for tuition only.

 “As an employee of BCH, I was thrilled to qualify and receive BCHA scholarships that enabled me to complete my MSN and MHA degrees.
 Immediately after graduating, I applied for a BCH Director’s position and received the promotion.
 My school loans are not as high as they would have been without the generosity of the Ambassadors.
 Thank you for supporting my career goals at Boulder Community Health.”

 KRISTINE MICKENS, MSN/MHA, RN, CNOR, CSSM Director of Nursing, Perioperative Services